Things to Consider

-The good news by August is that the receding ice allows the arrival of a small number of expedition ships, which provide the best means to explore the Northwest Passage.
+The excitement of August is that the receding ice allows the arrival of a small number of expedition ships, which provide the best means to explore the Northwest Passage on a cruise.
 Days are still long - helping to maximise wildlife sightings - and temperatures comparatively warm, however the weather can change rapidly and it can snow anytime.

 Opportunistic polar bears by August - who have been following the migrating narwhal and beluga - can be found around Somerset and Prince of Wales Islands.
 Plus, remaining pockets of ice can assist bear sightings.

 Shorter days, slightly cooler weather and higher chances of snow mark a step change in the seasons and the onset of autumn.
 However, as the ice continues to melt through September it becomes easier to get to ice strewn locations, which were inaccessible earlier in the season.
 Plus, the longer nights increase the chances of seeing the Northern Lights.

 Wildlife is still very much in the area, even though the majority of birds have now migrated south.
 September can provide excellent sightings - for example, 5 polar bears, 25 belugas and 12 feeding bowheads were recently sighted all on a single day.